The wedding guide: how to pull off your outfit (1/4)

 And that's the problem.

-How to be well dressed for a wedding?
+How to dress well for a wedding?

 No secret, you should wear a suit.

-Straight (i.e. not crossed), with two buttons.
+Straight (i.e. not crossed), two-button.

 wedding_guide_party1_matthias_bellagio_5331x7463